top of page

 A growing trend in American families is the decision for the father to become the Lead Dad, the primary caregiver.
 As of 2019, 17% of all stay-at-home parents are fathers.

-Dads assume the responsibility as the primary caregiver for various reasons, such as flexible work arrangements, changes in societal norms, or the father's desire to be more involved in their children's upbringing.
+Dads assume the primary caregiver role for various reasons, such as flexible work arrangements, changes in societal norms, or a father's desire to be more involved in their children's upbringing.

-A recent study has found that fathers who actively participated in caregiving activities, such as feeding and bathing, had children who exhibited greater social competence, including better peer relationships and higher levels of empathy and self-control.
-There is additional evidence that fathers playing or reading with their children regularly had a particularly positive effect on their child's cognitive abilities.
+A recent study found that fathers who actively participated in caregiving, such as feeding and bathing, had children who exhibited greater social competence, including better peer relationships and higher levels of empathy and self-control.
+There is additional evidence that fathers who regularly play or read with their children have a particularly positive effect on their children's cognitive abilities.

 On the other hand, fathers may face social stigma and isolation, given societal expectations about gender roles.

-“Our goal at The Company of Dads is to normalize the role of Lead Dad - whether that go-to parent works full time, part time or devotes all of his time to his family,” Sullivan said.
+“Our goal at The Company of Dads is to normalize the role of Lead Dad - whether that go-to parent works full time, part time, or devotes all of his time to his family,” Sullivan said.
 “The stigma of being Mr. Mom or a House Husband prevents a lot of men from stepping up at home.
-But it also keeps too much of the parenting burden in the office on Working Moms.
+But it also places too much of the parenting burden on Working Moms in the office.

 Considering these emotional challenges and the potential need for supportive networks or resources for stay-at-home dads is essential.